whitneyburton/portfolios/students/jeff_ruane/20150814-jeff_ruane-m1.markdown

 I was evaluated by Mike and got the following scores:

-1. Fundamental Ruby & Style      : 3
+1. Fundamental Ruby & Style       :3
-2. Test-Driven Development       : 2
+2. Test-Driven Development        :2
-3. Functionality                 : 3
+3. Functionality                  :3
-4. Breaking Logic into Components: 3
+4. Breaking Logic into Components :3

 It wasn't strong on TDD, and I made that a goal for later projects.